JeffersonLab/jiriaf-test-platform/main/local-ejfat/readme.md

 Replace `<release-name>` with the name used during installation (e.g., `$ID-job-ejfat-0`).

+**Important:** After uninstalling the Helm release, you must also manually delete the containers created by the Charts on the EJFAT nodes.
+To do this:

+1. Log in to each EJFAT node used in your deployment.
+2. List all containers: `docker ps -a`
+3. Identify the containers related to your job.
+4. Remove these containers using: `docker rm -f <container-id>`

+This manual cleanup step is necessary because the containers are created directly on the EJFAT nodes and are not managed by Kubernetes.

 ## Troubleshooting

 - Check pod status: `kubectl get pods -n <namespace>`